-A student's social security number may be required for:
+A Student's Social Security Number may be required for:

-State of Florida Bright Futures Scholarship Program

-Local scholarship applications (Take Stock in Children, etc.)

-Verification of Income Eligibility for Federal Free and Reduced Lunches

-Medicaid Reimbursement

-General Educational Development (GED) Application

-Social Security Income Verification and Assistance

-Developmental Services

-Data tracking for the Florida Education and Training Placement Program

-Managing Student Records in the Automated Student Database

-Matching of records between the Florida Department of Education and the Kindergarten screening data for Voluntary Pre-Kindergarten Provider Readiness Rate

-Reporting Excessive Absences to the Department of Motor Vehicles

-Documents and Reports for the Department of Juvenile Justice and law enforcement agencies as required

-The Florida Department of Health as required

-Forwarding records requests to other school districts where the student seeks to enroll or to request records of past attendance

-Dual Enrollment in college courses

-Other purposes specifically required or authorized by local, state or federal law

-Consider perfect attendance...only 180 days of school each year!
-School attendance is the responsibility of the parent and student.
-Since there is a strong relationship between attend-
+- State of Florida Bright Futures Scholarship Program - Local scholarship applications (Take Stock in Children, etc.) - Verification of Income Eligibility for Federal Free and Reduced Lunches - Medicaid Reimbursement - General Educational Development (GED) Application - Social Security Income Verification and Assistance - Developmental Services - Data tracking for the Florida Education and Training Placement Program - Managing Student Records in the Automated Student Database - Matching of records between the Florida Department of Education and the Kindergarten screening data for Voluntary Pre-Kindergarten Provider Readiness Rate - Reporting Excessive Absences to the Department of Motor Vehicles - Documents and Reports for the Department of Juvenile Justice and law enforcement agencies as required - The Florida Department of Health as required - Forwarding records requests to other school districts where the student seeks to enroll or to request records of past attendance - Dual Enrollment in college courses - Other purposes specifically required or authorized by local, state or federal law

+CONSIDER PERFECT ATTENDANCE; 180 DAYS OF SCHOOL EACH YEAR!